mark-thompson01/windows-server-ad-lab/README.md

 # windows-server-ad-lab

-# Windows Server Lab: Building an Active Directory Domain with Group Policies
+# Building an Active Directory Domain with Group Policies

 This repository documents a step-by-step lab project where I built a functional Windows Server 2016 Active Directory environment from scratch in a virtualized setup.
 The goal of this lab was to gain hands-on experience with Active Directory, DNS, DHCP, Group Policy Objects (GPOs), and PowerShell for managing and automating domain services.